Bluebotlabz/TSPUD-Toolkit/README.md

 A series of Python scripts designed to fix a decompiled version of TSPUD so that it can be recompiled.

+Note: this is a very early Alpha, help is appreciated to improve these scripts

 ## What works?
 - Running TSPUD in-editor
 - TextMeshPro scripts working